Jimbly/dcjam2025/Jimb-TODO.md

 * Saturday polish
   * zone 2 - put only the item that have a B variety behind secret doors
   * zone 1 - needs some locked doors and keys
+  * item descriptions and ensure they all fit reasonably

 LEVEL MECHANICS / NPCs TODO
   * guard needs option to not give him the gift (so you can manually fight)